grafana/mimir/docs/sources/operators-guide/running-production-environment-with-helm/configuration-with-helm.md

 The example is generated with the following steps:

-1. Install Grafana Mimir with the `helm` command
+1. Install Grafana Mimir with the `helm` command:

    ```bash
    helm -n test install mimir grafana/mimir-distributed --version 3.0.0
    ```

-1. Create a `custom.yaml` file with the following content
+1. Create a `custom.yaml` file with the following content:

    ```yaml
    mimir: